I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 Summary

-Both share the common point of being able to control access using IAM, but the authorization layer and routing path differ.
+The ability to control access centered on IAM is common to both, but the authorization layer and access route differ.
 Pattern A routes through VPC Lattice / Resource Configuration, while Pattern B uses API Gateway as the entry point.
-When restricting to a specific role in Pattern B, an explicit Deny via the REST API's resource policy is used in combination.
+When restricting to a specific role in Pattern B, use an explicit Deny in the REST API resource policy in combination.

-When you want to call a VPC internal API limited to Step Functions / EventBridge, EventBridge Connection (Private) is an option; when you want to have an entry point as an API Gateway REST API, API Gateway REST API + VPC Link v2 is the option.
+When you want to call a VPC internal API limited to Step Functions / EventBridge, EventBridge Connection (Private) is the option; when you want to have an entry point as a REST API through API Gateway, API Gateway REST API + VPC Link v2 is the option.

-If asynchronous processing is acceptable, SNS or SQS may be simpler in some cases, but when you need to synchronously call a VPC internal API and receive a return value, please try the two methods described in this article.
+If asynchronous processing is acceptable, SNS or SQS may be simpler in some cases, but when you need to synchronously call an API inside a VPC and get a return value, please try the two methods described in this article.

 Reference Links